 The Maps SDKs for Unity and Unreal Engine enable developers to use real-world geospatial data from the ArcGIS system to create interactive, immersive, and photo-realistic 3D and extended reality (XR) experiences.
 They allow us to combine both the geospatial components of ArcGIS software, together with the powerful graphics capabilities that go into triple-A video games.
 Capabilities like advanced lighting, animated assets, and life-like physics that have been refined in the game development field.

 For the Architecture, Engineering, and Construction (AEC) sector, this could mean creating realistic and geographically accurate representations of a future development to engage with stakeholders, complete with dynamic weather and populated with animated humans.
-Those in the defense sector could make use of controllable assets like helicopters to allow personnel to rehearse a mission before being deployed.
+Those in the defence sector could make use of controllable assets like helicopters to allow personnel to rehearse a mission before being deployed.

 Developing these types of experiences would be a technically complex task, requiring significant game development expertise.
 However, if you are looking to make initial in-roads into game development with your geospatial data, then you’re in the right place!
 Here, we will focus on all the practical steps required to start becoming familiar with Unreal Engine and the Maps SDK for Game Engines.